-There is a secret that every construction worker should know, and it involves a skincare regimen.
+There is a secret that every construction worker should know (maybe even more important than where to find tracks for Bobcat), and it involves a skincare regimen.
 When we think about skincare, we often visualize products located in the women’s section of a department store.
 These items often come in pretty pink bottles bedazzled with rhinestones, and they most likely have anti-aging written all over them.

 Construction workers and outdoorsmen need skincare too.
 Let’s take a closer look at the importance of skincare and what men across the world can do to protect theirs.

 What Is Skin?

 It may seem a silly question to ask, but it is important we start with what skin is.

 Our skin has three layers and is the largest organ of the human body.
 It acts as a barrier and protects our bodies from chemicals, changes in temperature, and mechanical impacts.